Gun Fetish

 The two senses of "fetish"

-The word fetish reached English via French fétiche and Portuguese feitiço ("charm"), from Latin facticius ("made by art"), and for centuries meant an object credited with special power or commanding intense devotion.
-The sexual meaning is a much later, separate development: the French psychologist Alfred Binet coined "erotic fetishism" in his 1887 essay Le fétichisme dans l'amour, a sense then popularised by Krafft-Ebing's Psychopathia Sexualis (1886 onward) and developed by Havelock Ellis.
-"Gun fetish" draws on the older, non-sexual sense, an object of fixation, and its precise origin as a phrase is not well documented; it is essentially a lay coinage rather than a clinical term.
+The word fetish reached English through French fétiche and Portuguese feitiço ("charm"), from Latin facticius ("made by art"), and for centuries meant an object credited with special power or commanding intense devotion.
+The sexual meaning is a much later and separate development: the French psychologist Alfred Binet coined "erotic fetishism" in his 1887 essay Le fétichisme dans l'amour, a sense then popularised by Krafft-Ebing's Psychopathia Sexualis (1886 onward) and developed by Havelock Ellis.
+"Gun fetish" draws on the older, non-sexual sense of an object of fixation.
+Its precise origin as a phrase is not well documented; it is a lay coinage, not a clinical term.

 The collecting and shooting culture

 The gun as an object of devoted collecting and identity is tied to the broader history of firearms and the cultures around them.
-Organised civilian shooting and collecting expanded sharply in the nineteenth century: the United States' National Rifle Association was chartered in 1871 by Union veterans William Conant Church and George Wingate "to promote and encourage rifle shooting on a scientific basis," acquiring a Long Island range the following year.
-Comparable sporting and collecting bodies appeared across Europe.
-In the United States this developed into a distinct gun culture in which ownership intersects with identity, sport, and rights debates.
+Organised civilian shooting and collecting expanded sharply in the nineteenth century.
+In the United States the National Rifle Association was chartered in 1871 by Union veterans William Conant Church and George Wingate "to promote and encourage rifle shooting on a scientific basis," and it acquired a Long Island range the following year.
+Comparable sporting and collecting bodies appeared across Europe over the same period.
+In the United States this grew into a distinct gun culture in which ownership intersects with identity, sport, and rights debates, a mix that gives the American strand of the hobby its unusually public and political character.

 Clinical standing

 Neither the DSM-5-TR nor the ICD-11 recognises firearm enthusiasm as a disorder, and it is not a sexual interest.
 Reference works such as Wikipedia's list of paraphilias treat weapon-focused fixation as a non-sexual object fascination rather than a paraphilia.
-It is best understood alongside other collecting hobbies such as knife collecting and watch collecting.
+It sits alongside other collecting hobbies such as knife collecting and watch collecting.

 In practice